annotation/stam-tools/docs/translatetext.md

 Based on whether a query succeeds or not, the translation rule matches or not.
 We call these constraints.
-In your query you can use the variables `?source`, `?left` and `?right`, corresponding to the source under consideration and the left and right context, respectively.
+In your query you can use the variables `?source`, `?left` and `?right`, corresponding to the source text selection under consideration and the left and right context, respectively.
+There is also the variable `?resource`, representing the resource as a whole.

 ```
 [[rules.constraints]]